madejackson/MillControl/README.md

 ### User Interface

 #### navigation overview
-In this section I will insert a navigation overview over all the user interaction.
+In this section I will insert a navigation overview for all user interaction.

 #### Select a Time Mode
-You can select from up to 20 timer modes with settings fr time or weight.
+You can select from up to 20 time modes with settings for time or weight.
 There are two different time modes: multi selection and single selection (FLAT_MODE in UI.h).

 ##### multi selection